 You may think that this review would an ideal place for a Silents vs. Talkies feature.
 I have to admit something, though: The 1920 version of Jekyll and Hyde is actually the only feature-length version I enjoy watching.
 The Pre-Code and Golden Age adaptations (starring Fredric March and Spencer Tracy respectively) frankly left me a little queasy with their emphasis on Hyde’s abuse of Ivy (the Gina-esque character), censored though it was.
 I acknowledge the talent that went into them and their production quality but I am not up to reviewing them right now.
 And yes, I do realize I just wrote a review that discusses a character biting out someone’s throat.
 We all have our little double-standard ways.
 Please forgive me mine.

 Where can I see it?

-The film is widely available for viewing on DVD and via streaming.
-I like the Kino-Lorber release with an excellent score by the Mont Alto Motion Picture Orchestra.
-The DVD also includes Stan Laurel’s send-up of the film, Dr. Pyckle and Mr. Pryde.
-As of this writing, this version is also available to stream from Fandor.
+The film is available for viewing on DVD and via streaming.
+I like the restored Kino-Lorber release with an excellent score by the Mont Alto Motion Picture Orchestra.
+It comes on both DVD and Blu-ray.
+The disc also includes Stan Laurel’s send-up of the film, Dr. Pyckle and Mr. Pryde.